chrispy645/moa-vw/README.md

 * Prequential evaluation is currently only supported with `VWSimple`.
 The reason for this is that the VW object in Java needs to be gracefully shut down, and this is only implemented in the prequential evaluation class.

+* Due to the ARFF format, this wrapper is probably not ideal for extremely large feature spaces.
+The wrapper does have a "meta" option but this is a bit of a hack, and the pre-release version of MOA might already have something that is better.